sontuphan/wdk-protocol-multisig-squads/README.md

 > A signature covers the whole transaction, never one instruction, so a member that signs
 > authorises everything in it: every instruction, the fee payer and the lifetime.
 Solana has no
 > per-instruction signing, so the account's checks on the bundle, listed above, are the only limit
-> on what a coordinator can get signed.
-They bound the damage to this proposal; they do not make an
+> on what a coordinator can get signed, and they do not reach everything: they bound the
+> instructions the bundle carries, but not the stored message an execution riding along would run,
+> and not the priority fee it sets unless `approveMaxFee` is there to bound it.
+They narrow the
-> unknown coordinator safe to point at.
+> damage to this proposal; they do not make an unknown coordinator safe to point at.

 ## Fees, rent, and who pays